akkuvardani/akankshavardani.github.io/_pages/about.md

 I am a third year PhD Student in Economics at Columbia University, New York.

-I am interested in economic theory, mathematical economics, modeling, dynamic games, search and matching.
-I also have work in Mathematics, centered around optimal transport and mean field games.
+I am interested in economic theory broadly speaking.
+I also have work in Mathematics on optimal transport and mean field games.

-Previously, I studied at Ecole Normale Superieure (ENS Ulm) in Paris.
-I obtained a M.A. in Economics from Paris School of Economics (Master APE) and a M.Sc. in Mathematics from Sorbonne University (UPMC-Jussieu).
+I previously studied at Ecole Normale Superieure (ENS Ulm), Paris School of Economics, and Sorbonne University (UPMC-Jussieu) in Paris.

 You can find [a list of relevant research work here](https://cesarbarilla.github.io/research/), a short [CV here](https://cesarbarilla.github.io/cv/) (or [downlad my detailed CV](https://cesarbarilla.github.io/files/CV_Barilla_2020_detailed.pdf))